PratimaB/PratimaB/README.md

 ### Hi there 👋
+### I'm a passionate Full Stack Developer with over 9 years of experience in developing scalable web and mobile applications.
+I work in desige and development of database applications ,data analysis, Restful APIs with Amazon WEB services.

 <!--
 **PratimaB/PratimaB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.